Bethel Elementary School 2024-2025

 LIBRARY

-K-2 classes go to the library on a regular weekly basis.
-Grades 3-5 will be on a Flexible Schedule and students can access the library as often as needed.
-Kindergarten and first grade students will check out only (1) book at a time.
+All students go to the library on a regular weekly basis.
+Kindergarten and first grade students will check out (1) book at a time.
 Second through fifth graders will check out a maximum of two (2) books at a time.
 All books must be returned before additional books are checked out.
 Each child needs a special place at home to keep books.
 This can help avoid damage to books.
 Students will be charged for damaged and lost books.

 MUSIC